Pine nuts are some of the most elegant nuts around.

 As mentioned, most pine trees produce tiny seeds that are not worth harvesting.

-Like mentioned earlier, only about 20 species of pine bear seeds that are large enough for regular human consumption.
+Only about 20 species of pine bear seeds that are large enough for regular human consumption.

 While they’re not exactly rare, they’re not as plentiful as many people think.